lkcampbell/brackets-ruler/README.md

 use the shortcut key which is **Ctrl-Alt-G** on Windows and **Command-Alt-G** on Mac.

+Click on any of the tick marks on the ruler to set the Column Guide to a different column.
+Clicking on the Column Guide's tick mark will hide the column guide.

 ### Known Issues

 **CodeMirror Themes:** Officially, I'm only making sure the column ruler